 Being custom fit for golf equipment is now an industry standard and best practice, however, custom fit putters still lag behind the rest of the bag.
-We take a deep dive into what you should look for in a fitting experience and which one ticks all the boxes.
+We take a deep dive into what you should look for in a fitting experience and which fitting ticks all the boxes when it comes to custom fit putters.

 The Evolution of Custom Fit Golf Clubs